PatchXR/documentation/source/Blocks/Audio/integrator_generated.rst

 **Description**

-A leaky integrator or slew limiter with separate constants for the rise and fall time.
+A leaky integrator with separate constants for the rise and fall time.
+This block can be used to smooth out an incoming signal so that the change in the signal level cannot exceed a certain value per second.
+Combine with the 'abs' block to create an envelope follower.

 **Inputs, output and other parts**

-*input*  The signal to integrate.
+*Signal input* (stream input) The signal to integrate.

-*rise* The integration constant to use when the signal is rising.
+*Rise control* (stream input) The integration constant to use when the signal is rising.

-*fall*  The integration constant to use when the signal is rising.
+*Fall control* (stream input)  The integration constant to use when the signal is falling.